-When Ben-Hadad king of Syria gathered all his army and went up and besieged Samaria there was a great famine in the city.
-It was so terrible that women started to boil and eat their children.
-But, when God wanted to put an end to the famine, He caused the Syrian army to hear behind them the noise of chariots and the noise of horses – the noise of a great army.
+When Ben-Hadad king of Syria gathered all his army and went up and besieged Samaria, it resulted into a great famine in the city.
+The famine was so severe that women started to boil and eat their children.

 On hearing the noise of a great army coming behind them, the Syrian said to one another, “Look, the King of Israel had hired against us the kings of the Hittites and the kings of the Egyptians to attack us!”
 Therefore they arose and fled at twilight, and left the camp intact – their tents, their horses, and their donkeys – and they fled for their lives.”
 (2 Kings 7:6-7 NKJV).

-With this mindset and resolution, these four lepers rose up in the twilight to go to the camp of the Syrians, and when they had come to the outskirts of the Syrian camp, to their surprise, no one was there.
+5 And they rose at twilight to go to the camp of the Syrians; and when they had come to the outskirts of the Syrian camp, to their surprise no one was there.

-While the mighty men of valour were in the city trembling with fear, God gave the spoils of war to the lepers who were without strength.
-While capable men were in the city, God chose to use these lepers who were the scum and the outcast of the society to spread the good news to the people in the city of Samaria.
+Though there were able men in the city, yet God chose lepers who were the scum or the outcast of the society to spread the good news about His miraculous work to the people in the city of Samaria.
 Why?

-So that no flesh should glory in God’s presence!
+So that no flesh will glory in God’s presence!

 27 But God has chosen the foolish things of the world to put to shame the wise, and God has chosen the weak things of the world to put to shame the things which are mighty;